openebs-archive/openebs-docs/docs/installation.md

 ```
 helm version
 ```
-Example ouptut:
+Example output:

 <div class="co">
 version.BuildInfo{Version:"v3.0.2", GitCommit:"19e47ee3283ae98139d98460de796c1be1e3975f", GitTreeState:"clean", GoVersion:"go1.13.5"}
 </div>

-OpenEBS instalaltion with helm v3 can be done by 2 ways:
+OpenEBS installation with helm v3 can be done in 2 ways:

 **Option 1:** Helm v3 takes the current namespace from the local kube config and use that namespace the next time the user executes helm commands.
 If it is not present, the default namespace is used.
 Assign the `openebs` namespace to the current context and run the following commands to install openebs in `openebs` namespace.

-To view current context, run the following:
+To view the current context, run the following:
 ```
 kubectl config current-context
 ```